xinzhouhe/eecs489-a4-spec/README.md

 ## Code Overview

 ### Classes
 **Note:** You can and should modify the provided classes as you need (please don't try to write all your code in the `handlePacket` function for the `StaticRouter`).
 You are even free to modify/delete all of the starter code.

-The only requirement is that the `StaticRouter` constructor and the `StaticRouter::handlePacket` signatures remain the same and that they are declared in `StaticRouter.h`.
-You may also **not** make modifications to the CMakelists.txt file.
+The only requirements are that:
+- The `IPacketSender.h` file is not modified.
+- The `IArpCache.h` file is not modified.
+- The signatures of `StaticRouter`'s constructor and `handlePacket` function are not modified.

+You may find it helpful to look at the `IArpCache.h` and `RoutingTable.h` classes to understand the different structures and functions you will be working with.

 #### The Router (`StaticRouter.h/cpp`)
 You must implement the forwarding logic in `StaticRouter.cpp`.
 The router is a simple router that forwards packets based on a static routing table.
 The router will receive raw Ethernet frames and process the packets just like a real router, then forward them to the correct outgoing interface.

+The router takes in a class that implements the `PacketSender` interface.
+This interface exposes a `sendPacket` function that allows you to tell the switch to send a packet out of a specific interface.
+The router will use this interface to send packets out of an interface.

 #### The Routing Table (`RoutingTable.h/cpp`)
 You must implement the longest prefix match algorithm in `RoutingTable.cpp`.